skb1129/todo-app/README.md

-# Flask React Boilerplate
+# To-Do Application
-This is a template repository for Flask-React Full-Stack projects.
+This is a To-Do and Buckets application.

 ## Table of Contents